carrenD/Webthetics/README.md

 - webthetics.prototxt </br>
 the convolutional neural network model as listed in Table 1 in the paper </br>
-The model folder has the trained network
+the model folder has the trained network

 - test_eva.py </br>
 for testing the webthetics model, to predict the aesthetics rating score for a webpage screenshot.